tob-asco/seeds/README.md

   4. Add a configuration class `seeds.Api.Data.MyModelConfiguration.cs`
   5. Scaffold out a controller by right-clicking `seeds.Api.Controllers` :arrow_right: Add API Controller with actions, using EF :arrow_right: choose `MyModel` as model and the existing context class and hence create `seeds.Api.Controllers.MyModelsController.cs`
   6. Adapt the `MyModelsController` class to return not the EF model, but the DTO model; delete useless endpoints
-  7. Create a service class `seeds.Dal.Services.MyModelService.cs` that accesses the endpoints
+  7. Create an interface `seeds.Dal.Interfaces.IMyModelService.cs`
-  8. Create its interface `seeds.Dal.Interfaces.IMyModelService.cs`
+  8. Implement it in a service class `seeds.Dal.Services.MyModelService.cs` that accesses the endpoints
   9. Use the model in the VMs *a little bit* (to see whether it actually suits your needs) and then write tests `seeds.Api.Tests.Controllers.MyModelsControllerTests.cs` and `seeds.Dal.Tests.Services.MyModelServiceTests.cs`
 - **You add a new join entity EF Core model class**
   1. Add an EF Core model class `seeds.Dal.Model.MyJoinEntity.cs`